syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

-_Note: When a node is deleted, all the connectors connected to that node are also deleted.
-Deleting a connector leads to the deletion of that particular connector only._
+> Note: When a node is deleted, all the connectors connected to that node are also deleted.
+Deleting a connector leads to the deletion of that particular connector only.

 The following code example illustrates how to invoke the Delete command.
 {% highlight c# %}
-[C#]